RduMarais/LibreKast/README.md

  * [x] front : add bonus points for first blood on flags
  * [ ] back : handle prefixes

+v0.4.2 : fix various bugs

+ * [ ] back : init periodic bots for both youtube and twitch (process depends on youtube as of now)
+ * [ ] front : error mode -> show error messages on chat
+ * [ ] Youtube : setup alert for Youtube creds
+ * [ ] Youtube : automatically generate short answer for poll & quizz
+ * [ ] Twitch : setup alert for Twitch connexion error
+ * [ ] Twitch : add attendee is subscriber attribute in dashboard
+ * [ ] BUG : reproduce & solve error in transition from YT WC to YT poll in prod throwing an exception
+ * [ ] BUG : reproduce & solve error in transition from IRL WC to keep WC going

 v0.4.2 : stateful meeting

  * [x] back : current question state
    * i need more work on async states to have the admin changing the state and the users reading it
  * [x] back : joining during a question
  * [x] front : fix error message on connexion
- * [ ] back : fix the init phase that is executed only once per meeting
+ * [x] back : fix the init phase that is executed only once per meeting
  * [ ] back : go back button in dashboard
  * [ ] front : go back button in dashboard
  * [ ] front : type de question : appréciation /100 (échelle)